-I’ve decided to share 13 of my favorite Italian cookies with all of you.
+I’ve decided to share 13 of my favorites with all of you.
 Did you know that the number 13 is good luck in Italy?
 It is associated with prosperity and abundance.

 But there’s more!
-If you are looking for unique Christmas cookies of Italian origin, be sure to check out more of my favorite Italian Cookies!
+If you are looking for unique Christmas biscuits of Italian origin, be sure to check out more of my favorite Italian Cookies!

-Without further delay, here are 13 Italian Christmas Cookies for you to bake this wonderful festive season.
+Without further delay, here are 13 amazing recipes for you to bake this wonderful festive season.

 A Southern Italian specialty that is extremely popular in Naples.
 My mom’s recipe will leave you speechless.
-Over the period of her lifetime, she perfected the proportions of almonds, honey, spices, and dark chocolate to create a delicious chocolate flavored cookie.
+Throughout her lifetime, she perfected the proportions of almonds, honey, spices, and dark chocolate to create a delicious chocolate-flavored cookie.

 This post includes a video depicting how the Mostaccioli cookies are shaped.

 Italian Lemon Cookies

 If you are a lemon lover, this easy cookie recipe is for you!
-Traditionally made at Christmas, these Italian Lemon Cookies, also known as tarallucci or anginetti have a cake light texture that are just perfect with an espresso.
+Traditionally made at Christmas, these Italian Lemon Cookies, also known as tarallucci or anginetti have a cake light texture that is just perfect with an espresso.

 This post includes a video depicting how these Lemon Cookies are shaped so that they retain their light and airy texture.

-It’s no wonder these Lady’s Kisses, aka Baci di Dama are seen throughout Italy.
-Made with hazelnuts, almond flour and chocolate hazelnut spread, they make the perfect addition to your platter of Italian Christmas cookies.
+It’s no wonder these Lady’s Kisses, aka Baci di Dama, are seen throughout Italy.
+Made with hazelnuts, almond flour, and chocolate hazelnut spread, they make the perfect addition to your platter of Italian treats.